Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 fail due to transient network faults when issuing system software updates.
 You can turn on automatic rebooting where Batch Shipyard can attempt to mitigate the issue on your behalf in the `pool.json` config file.
+Alternatively, you can issue the command
+`pool rebootnode --all-start-task-failed` which will attempt to reboot the nodes that have entered this state.

 If the compute node fails to start properly, Batch Shipyard will automatically download the compute node's stdout and stderr files for the start task into